by Texas Homesteader

 “If you don’t buy him/her that extravagant thing or gush romantic overload for this one day, they’ll think you don’t love them“.

-But even then, how do you top your efforts & their expectations each and every year?
+That’s some kinda pressure, y’all.
+But even then, how do you top your efforts (and their expectations) each and every year?
 Flowers this year, then flowers plus chocolate next year.
 Add a plush teddy bear and a nice dinner out the next year, and so on.
+Ugh.

 Crowded Restaurants On Valentine’s Day